ChrisDuffley/stationPlaylist/readme.md

 ## Version 19.04/18.09.8-LTS

+* Various global commands such as entering SPL Controller and switching to Studio window will be turned off if NVDA is running in secure mode or as a Windows Store application.
 * 19.04: in column announcements and playlist transcripts panels (add-on settings), custom column inclusion/order controls will be visible up front instead of having to select a button to open a dialog to configure these settings.

 ## Version 19.03/18.09.7-LTS